TaalVerena/bro-code/README.md

 * When on those specific mobiles and on the home page, all section links work as intended.
 However, when going to the signup page and then clicking on a section link in the header, this goes to the landing page instead of the section on the main page.
 * I was unable to replicate this on the other 4 mobiles I tested my website on and all testing using Dev Tools worked as intended.
 * I researched this and found suggestions of adding a ? before the # in the id name, clearing the cache or using basic JavaScript.
 However, none of these returned the desired results.
-* Further research will be done to find the fix and this will be impleneted.
+* Further research will be done to find the fix and this will be implemented.

 ## Deployment
 * The repo was created using the Code Instutute template and cloned using VS Code.